peetuskytta/Jobdb-XYZ/README.md

 - design simple and more modern frontend
 ### Done

-- added database request logging to the app which stores timestamp and IP address to the server side log
+- Added database request logging to the app which stores timestamp and IP address to the server side log
+- Database backup script added and set on root crontab to run once a day